hyperledger/fabric-sdk-java/README.md

 ### GO Lang chaincode
 Go lang chaincode dependencies must be contained in vendor folder.
- For an explanation of this see [Vender folder explanation](https://blog.gopheracademy.com/advent-2015/vendor-folder/)
+ For an explanation of this see [Vendor folder explanation](https://blog.gopheracademy.com/advent-2015/vendor-folder/)

 ## Basic Troubleshooting

+**Firewalls, load balancers, network proxies**

+These can sometimes silently kill a network connections and prevent them from auto reconnecting.
+To fix this look at adding to Peers, EventHub's and Orderer's connection properties:
+`grpc.NettyChannelBuilderOption.keepAliveTime`, `grpc.NettyChannelBuilderOption.keepAliveTimeout`,
+`grpc.NettyChannelBuilderOption.keepAliveWithoutCalls`.
+Examples of this are in End2endIT.java

 **identity or token do not match**

 Keep in mind that you can perform the enrollment process with the membership services server only once, as the enrollmentSecret is a one-time-use password.
 If you have performed a FSUser registration/enrollment with the membership services and subsequently deleted the crypto tokens stored on the client side, the next time you try to enroll, errors similar to the ones below will be seen.